ivorszaniszlo/peopleAwards2019/README.md

 ## From Event

-Colleagues can nominate themselves or others for the People Awards by category.
-This page is for nominating candidates and announcing categories.
+People Awards is a very important company event in our international media group Ringier Axel Springer Media, which operates in Eastern and Central Europe.
+This award ceremony for employees highlights the best individuals and teams, and we also celebrated it in this unusual year!

 ## Note